mtrebi/thread-pool/README.md

 std::cout << result << std::endl;
 ```

 In this case, what's the type of future?
-Well, it is **std::future<void>** because this multiply function is of type void.
-Calling future.get() returns void but it's still useful to make sure that the work has been done.
+Well, as I said before, the return type will always be equal to the return type of the function passed to the submit method.
+Because this function is of type void, the future  is **std::future<void>**.
+Calling future.get() returns void.
+That's not very useful, but we still need to call .get() to make sure that the work has been done.

 ## Case #3
 The last case is the easiest one.
 Our multiply function simply prints the result: